 Every one has a responsibility to self and to those they love.
 Let’s do this together.

-By providing parents and their children with knowledge of these “Three R’s of Health”, Gasol Foundation hopes to facilitate with our programs and activities in the U.S. a new level of parent and community engagement in children’s lives: one that positively impacts individual and family wellness both today and for many tomorrows.
+By educating parents and their children on these “Three R’s of Health”, Gasol Foundation hopes to facilitate a new level of parent and community engagement in children’s lives through our programs and initiatives in the United States – one that positively impacts individual and family wellness today, and for many tomorrows.

 In Collaboration with: Partnership for Los Angeles Schools (PLAS), a nonprofit working to strengthen the education and training system for parents in 19 high need schools of the Los Angeles Unified School District.
 We partner with their parent empowerment program, Parent College; that provides workshops and support to parents in the Partnership network.